 Using Third-Party Trusts for Asset Protection

-I recently had an inquiry from a prospective client who was wondering whether his son who is engaged to be married could protect his assets in the event of divorce.
+A prospective client called to ask whether his son who is engaged to be married could protect his assets in the event of divorce.
 Apparently, a prenuptial agreement is out of the question.
 I responded that it’s difficult for his son to protect his own assets (which is explained here), but that it’s a lot easier for the father to protect whatever he leaves his son.

 A young Harvard student goes in to the Boston business district to meet with the gray-haired trustee of his trust to ask for money to buy a new suit.
 This, of course, was back in the days when Harvard students wore suits.
 The trustee responds: “When I was at Harvard, I had one suit that lasted me all four years.”
 Before continuing, he pauses to pick some lint off of his sleeve.
 “In fact, it’s still standing up pretty well today.”

 Not surprisingly, the Harvard student’s request for funds to buy a new suit was denied.
 One moral of the story is that when planning your estate and the protections you want to provide your heirs, the more protective a trust is, the more restrictive it is as well.
 A second moral of the story is to pick your trustee well.
 The trustee in this case may or may not have been carrying out the wishes of the person who created the trust.
 In other words, he may have been applying his own frugal values rather than those of the trust creator.

 In our practice, we often prepare for our clients what we call “family protection” trusts (borrowing the name from my colleague Michael Gilfix of Gilfix & Associates in Palo Alto, California).
 In an attempt to balance protection with practicality, we typically design the trusts as follows: